codess-aus/ai-fundamentals/principles.md

 If the model has low training error and high accuracy but after you deploy it you see a high error rate when predicting new values you should cross-validate the model.
 Low Training Error with high Testing Error is known as Overfitting.
 Overfitting means that the model does not generalise well from training data to unseen data, especially for that data that is different from the training data.
 Common causes are bias in the training data or too many features, meaning that the model cannot distinguish between the signal and the noise.

 Cross-Validation - a dataset can be repeatedly split into a training dataset and a validation dataset.
 Each split is used to train and test the model.
 Cross-validation evaluates both the dataset and the model, and it provides an idea of how representative the dataset is and how sensitive the model is to variations in input data.

+Score the Model to measure the accuracy of a trained machine learning model.
+After a model has ben trained, the model should be evaluate using a different set of data.
+Scoring applies new data to the trained model to generate predictions that can be evaluated using metrics that measure how accurate the predictions of the model are.

 ### 11. describe common features of model deployment and management